 I have been a performer since 1968 and mainly play guitar & sing.
 I have written, recorded and performed my own material, some of which can be found on a CD called “Tread Softly” which highlights some of my songs.
 I have been in a number of bands and currently play with The Rambling Bilbies .
 I also do the odd sound engineering job (including Wanneroo Folk Club).
-I am a life member of The Nannup Music Club after editing their web page & other online stuff for several years.
+I am a life member of The Nannup Music Club and the WA Folk Fed.

 I also keep the WA Acoustic Music and Dance Calendar updated (see the link at the top) which promotes acoustic music events around WA.
 Contact for Rob: 04 1890 8899 or firstname.lastname@example.org

 |Treasurer: Terry Bonnett

 Terry is a Private Dentist in practice since 1977.
 He has been a member of WAFF for about 18 years and joined the committee in 1998, not long after the Joondalup Festival and was on the committee that helped save the WAFF at that time.
 He became Treasurer in about 1999 with only one year out of the job during this time.

 In Terry’s words: “Unfortunately I have no musical talents (can’t sing, can’t dance, can’t do a godamm thing)”